 Contact a Roundup Injury Lawyer If You’ve Been Hurt

-Individuals who have developed non-Hodgkin lymphoma after using Roundup are holding Monsanto, the maker of Roundup, accountable by filing lawsuits seeking damages for their injuries.
+Individuals who have developed non-Hodgkin's lymphoma after using Roundup are holding Monsanto, the maker of Roundup, accountable by filing lawsuits seeking damages for their injuries.
 You may be able to join with other Roundup users diagnosed with cancer to pursue a mass tort action against Monsanto.
 To learn more about protecting your rights, you need to speak with an experienced mass tort lawyer as soon as possible.
 Please contact us online or call our office directly at 888.795.6261 to schedule your free confidential consultation.